maksimlya/BlockchainJS/README.md

 # BlockchainJS
 	Demo blockchain for studies purposes.

+# Purposes
-# The application has 2 modules, a Parent node that stores the full blockchain, including the transactions and merkle tree, as well as it cappable of mining new blocks, and a Child node that only stores a chain of s block headers, and can only validate transactions (SPV equivalent).
+The application has 2 modules, a Parent node that stores the full blockchain, including the transactions and merkle tree, as well as it cappable of mining new blocks, and a Child node that only stores a chain of s block headers, and can only validate transactions (SPV equivalent).

-#Installation
+# Installation
 Go inside Parent node directory and run: node install node run